wolfSSL/wolfssl/IDE/Renesas/e2studio/RA6M4/README.md

-<WIP>wolfSSL for Renesas RA Evaluation Kit (EK-RA6M4)
+wolfSSL for Renesas RA Evaluation Kit (EK-RA6M4)
 =================================================

 ## Description

-This directory contains e2studio projects targeted at the Renesas RA 32-bit MCUs.\
+This directory contains e2studio projects targeted at the Renesas RA 32-bit MCUs.
-The example projects include a wolfSSL TLS client.\
+The example projects include a wolfSSL TLS client.
 They also include benchmark and cryptography tests for the wolfCrypt library.

-The wolfssl project contains both the wolfSSL and wolfCrypt libraries.\
+The wolfssl project contains both the wolfSSL and wolfCrypt libraries.
-It is built as a `Renesas RA C Library Project` and contains the Renesas RA\
-configuration.
-The wolfssl project uses `Secure Cryptography Engine on RA6 Protected Mode` \
-as hardware acceleration for cypto and TLS operation.
+It is built as a `Renesas RA C Library Project` and contains the Renesas RA configuration.
+The wolfssl project uses `Secure Cryptography Engine on RA6 Protected Mode` as hardware acceleration for cypto and TLS operation.

-The other projects (benchmark, client, and test) are built as a\
-`Renesas RA C Project Using RA Library`, where the RA library is the wolfssl project.\
+The other projects (benchmark, client, and test) are built as a `Renesas RA C Project Using RA Library`, where the RA library is the wolfssl project.
 The wolfssl Project Summary is listed below and is relevant for every project.

 ### Project Summary